velocity-forge/MacroVision/README.project.md

 * Remove `node_modules` folder from the `services/app`
 * Then restart DDev, `ddev start`

-### Helpfup script
+### Helpful script

-If you do not want to go into the `services/app` directory and want to stay at the root of the project, Please just use `sh dev [ddev command]`.
+If you do not want to go into the `services/app` directory and want to stay at the root of the project, use `sh dev [ddev command]`.